Ride for Rations 2021 is a fund-raising initiative involving non-competitive cycling.

-The above fees are of expenses related to the Ride as explained below – point 14.
-The organisors are made up entirely of volunteers.
+The above fees are of expenses related to the Ride as explained below – point 10.
+The organisers are made up entirely of volunteerswho receive no remuneration.

 Participants agree that all unused registration fees will be donated to the cause or charity that is being supported.

 8. Will there be any additional cost if a group ride in Singapore is held?

 As there will be additional expenses for such a ride, there will be additional cost.
 Participants who are keen will be asked to top up the fees.

 9. Why is there a cost for participation in Ride for Rations 2021?